-The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during a GI hemorrhage - here, the facility where the GI hemorrhage was treated.
-The contracting entity of the facility where the GI hemorrhage is ultimately treated will be used to identify the Quarterback.
+The Principal Accountable Provider (also referred to as PAP or Quarterback) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during an outpatient or non-acute inpatient cholecystectomy - here, the physician who performed the cholecystectomy.
+The contracting entity of the professional trigger claim will be used to identify the Quarterback.